albertpatterson/chrome-extension-starter/README.md

     - At build time the following modules will be replaces with noop modules to avoid bloating the built artifacts with ununsed code
       - in the injected scripts message_systems/\*/handle_async_in_service_worker.ts -> message_systems/noops/handle_async_in_service_worker.ts
       - in the service worker message_systems/\*/handle_async_in_tab.ts -> message_systems/noops/handle_async_in_tab.ts

+- <b>build</b>: The utilities for building the extension from the source files.
+  - Adding new features will likely require some update to the build process or the webpack config
+    - build/webpack/get.webpack.config.script can be used to build scripts, for example it is used for building the content scripts
+    - build/webpack/get.webpack.config.page can be used to build pages, for example it is used for building the popup page.
+    - these should be used as a starting points for new config factories

 ## License